20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 If you feel like taking your happy hour to the open water, book a spot on Aqua Luna’s sunset cocktail cruise to watch Hong Kong’s famous skyline come alive at night.

-Tickets are HKD$220 (approx US$28) and includes 1 standard alcoholic beverage.
+Tickets are HKD$220 (approximately US$28) and includes 1 standard alcoholic beverage.
 The boat leaves from both sides of the harbour and you can get 10-15% off your harbour cruise if you book online here!

 Prefer to stay on land?
 Not to worry, there are plenty of incredible rooftop bars in Hong Kong.
 Click here for some of my favorite rooftop bars to grab a drink at.